-The existing temporary support measures will end on 23 July 2020.
-After that, your account will automatically go back to its standard features, charges and interest rates.
+The previous temporary support measures ended on 23 July 2020.
+Your account has automatically gone back to its standard features, charges and interest rates.
 If you feel that you are still financially impacted by coronavirus you can request, until 31 October 2020, further temporary overdraft support for 3 months.

 Will you automatically be increasing my overdraft limit to £500?